What are Atoms?

 from Berkeley Labs

 Some atoms have more protons, neutrons, and electrons, and some have fewer.
 Depending on how many protons and electrons an atom has, the atom behaves differently.
 The simplest atoms have just one proton and one electron - that's a hydrogen atom.
 A bunch of these atoms together make hydrogen gas.
 More complicated atoms have more protons, more neutrons, and more electrons.
 A bunch of them together make the other elements - helium, oxygen, copper, iron, gold, mercury, lead, and so on.
 The more protons, neutrons, and electrons an atom has, the more mass it has, and the heavier it will be in Earth's gravity.
 Hydrogen and helium are very light, and people use them to inflate balloons.
-Gold, which has 79 protons, is very heavy, and lead, which has 82 protons, is even heavier, so people use lead to make weights.
+Gold, which has 79 protons, is very heavy, and lead, which has 82 protons, is even heavier, so people use lead to make weights that are heavy without being too big around.
 The heaviest atom that occurs naturally is uranium.